 - Huperzine A – Huperzine A is known to help with certain things cognition-wise.
 However, it’s a risky ingredient to take long-term as it’s known to lead to side effects.
-It’s not one of my favorite ingredients in a nootropic though.
+It’s not one of our favorite ingredients.
+More on this below.

 - Tyrosine – this is a building block for brain chemicals like dopamine.
-Supplementing tyrosine will help you maintain a sharp focus and thinking during periods of stress.
+Supplementing tyrosine will help you maintain focus and ability to think clearly during intense stress.
 E.g. when you’re giving a presentation in front of 100 people – tyrosine helps to prevent your brain from going ‘blank’.

 - Phosphatidylserine – This is a phospholipid that your brain needs to make neuron membranes.
 PS helps with thinking, memory, and overall mental function.

-Prevagen uses 2 ingredients.
-They are vitamin D and Apoaequorin.
+Prevagen uses 2 ingredients: vitamin D and Apoaequorin.
 Let’s start with vitamin D…

-This is a type of hormone that supports your health across all boards.
-It helps with everything from your hormones to the immune system.
-And in between, vitamin D can also help your brain work better by relieving depression.
-All in all, it’s a great basic ingredient.
+This is a type of hormone that supports your health in general.
+It helps with everything from supporting our hormones to strengthening the immune system.
+Vitamin D can also help your brain work better by relieving depression.
+All in all, it’s a good basic ingredient.

-Apoaequorin is an ingredient sourced from glowing jellyfish.
-It’s a protein that apparently can boost your memory and sleep.
+- Apoaequorin is sourced from glowing jellyfish.
+It’s a protein that can apparently boost your memory and sleep.
 At least that’s what the marketing material on Prevagen’s website claims.

 But what does the science say?
 Well, it doesn’t look too promising.
 Only one reputable study has been done on Apoaequorin and it didn’t show any major improvements in people’s memory or other mental functions.
 Safe to say Apoaequorin is a questionable ingredient at best.